First Cultured Meat Production Facility is Opening In Israel

 They also said that the manufacturing process needs 99 percent less land and generates 80 percent less greenhouse gas emissions, and uses 96 percent less freshwater than the typical average meat production plant.

-However, the production costs currently are in the clouds and they are extremely high; the first lab-grown cost USD 330,000 to produce in the year 2013.
+However, the production costs currently are in the clouds and they are extremely high; the first lab-grown burger cost USD 330,000 to produce in the year 2013.

 However many companies like Future Meat Technologies are quickly cutting these production costs down and they are producing price parity faster than market predictions.

-At USD4 per 100 grams, the company says that this is the lowest price yet for a cultured breast.
+At USD4 per 100 grams, the company says that this is the lowest price yet for a cultured chicken breast.
 And they predict costs will go down even further in the next 12-18 months.

-“After demonstrating that can reach cost parity faster than the market anticipated, this production facility is the real game-changer.
+“After demonstrating that cultured meat can reach cost parity faster than the market anticipated, this production facility is the real game-changer.
 Our goal is to make cultured meat affordable for everyone, while ensuring we produce delicious food that is both healthy and sustainable, helping to secure the future of coming generations.”

 Yaakov Nahmias, Chief scientific officer, Future Meat Technologies